wendyverdonk93/docs/content/tools/reports/advanced-sales-and-conversion-reports.md

 * Per Website
 * Per Day

-## Advanced Reporting and MultiSafepay Control
+## Advanced Reporting in MultiSafepay Control

 Accessing the Advance Sales and Conversion Reports can simply be done by following these steps: